oisikgogoi/backend-contact-api-with-jwt-authentication-and-authorization/README.md

 This is a RESTFUL Contact api created using Node , Express , Mongo DB and mongoose.
-It has JWT authentication along with user authentication.
+It has JWT authentication along with user authorization.

 **It has the following features:-
 i) the following features are created using jwt authentication :-